-In this guide, you’ll learn exactly how to keep your nursing license active when you’re not working: what the requirements are, what the consequences of inactivity look like, and how to set yourself up for a smooth return when you’re ready.
+In this guide, you’ll learn exactly how to keep your nursing license active when you’re not working: what the requirements are, what inactivity consequences look like, and how to set yourself up for a smooth return.

 How Long Does a Nursing License Stay Active?